 What Clematis 'The President' Looks Like

-This climbing vine is a "large-flowered variety" (6-8 inches in diameter).
-By contrast, sweet autumn clematis, for example, has much smaller blooms, although, to its credit, they are more numerous.
+This climbing vine is a large-flowered variety (6 to 8 inches in diameter).
+By contrast, sweet autumn clematis (Clematis terniflora), for example, has much smaller blooms, although, to its credit, they are more numerous.
 Showy, spherical, puffy seedheads succeed the blooms in this genus.
 As a result, you have fall interest long after the blooms have passed.

-Some years, while the plant is still young, it may bloom in early July and again in September (that is, it is a "repeat bloomer").
-But mature plants should start blooming in May.
-Like Jackman's clematis, its height is intermediate (8-10 feet tall).
+The plant is considered a "repeat bloomer."
+While it is still young, it may bloom in early July and again in September.
+But a mature plant should start blooming in May and then flower again periodically until the first frost.
+Like Jackman's clematis, it is a medium-sized vine.

 Uses in Landscaping

 Flowering vines such as Clematis 'The President' can be used in numerous ways in your landscaping.
-The vines need support for optimal display, and there's no reason you cannot be creative in providing that support.
-Mailbox posts, lampposts, porch posts, and trellises are old standbys but don't limit yourself to these.
+The vines need support for the best display, and there is no reason you cannot be creative in providing that support.
+Mailbox posts, lampposts, porch posts, and trellises are old standbys, but do not limit yourself to these.
 Other possibilities include:

 Clematis is in the ranunculus family.
-A few other plants with membership in this club are:
+A few other plants that belong to this family are: